zagui440s/personalCP/6Django/Day2/part-II/Intro-to-Django-Associations/README.md

 ```

 > Many to Many relationships are treated as sets, meaning to add or remove from the set we must utilize the `add` or `remove` methods.
 > Congratulations we have successfully  created and tested our Django Models.
-Lets register our models onto the admin site
+Let's register our models onto the admin site

 ```python
   #move_app/admin